Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/node-and-app-lifecycle.md

 ## States

-The states of nodes and apps are combination of three and four boolean variables, respectively.
+The states of nodes and apps are a combination of three and four boolean variables, respectively.
 Note that not all theoretically possible combinations of these variables can actually be achieved, this will become clear in the second section of this page.
 The state of your node or app can depend on the following variables:

 - [Status](#status)
 - [Mode](#mode)